The House of Tatas accused of insider trading by its disgruntled CEO

 Does anybody believe that, in the real world, a two-third shareholder would not be directly informed and involved in the decision process of a major investment?
 After all, Tata Sons is just another company, and Cyrus Mistry is an appointee of the Tata Trusts.
 He has no locus standi, in law or in fact, to refuse requests of information from Tata Trusts.

-The fact that the information is price sensitive does not imply that it is used for trading
+The fact that the information is price sensitive does not imply that it is requested for insider trading

 Cyrus Mistry single singlehandedly decided that the Tata Trusts who have anointed you and who own 66% of Tata Sons, were not entitled to information about the fate and situation of the listed companies and that such a request was violating insider trading rules calling them "price sensitive".